|

 Varsity Tutors

 The most stressful time of a high school student’s career is ACT prep season.
-Juniors and seniors in high school often have AP classes, a lot of homework, and part-time jobs, which makes it hard to find time to study for standardized tests.
+Juniors and seniors often have AP classes, a lot of homework, and part-time jobs, which makes it hard to find time to study for standardized tests.

 That’s where Varsity Tutors come in.
-This platform is tailored toward helping high school students with the most chaotic schedules.
+This platform is tailored toward helping students with a busy schedule.
 Varsity Tutors has an app that works on mobile phones and laptops, allowing students to sign on whenever they have a spare moment, whether between classes or on the bus home from school.

 Varsity Tutors offers various ACT-specific packages, including a 2-week boot camp and either a 4-week or 8-week prep class, all priced at $31 an hour.
 Students can also take subject-specific math, English, reading, or science courses or opt for private tutoring sessions.
 If a student wants private tutoring, Varsity Tutors will match them with a tutor who is a good fit.